saleem-mirza/serilog-sinks-azure-analytics/README.md

 > `azureOfferingType`: Enum specifying if log is being sent to public or government subscription.
 Default is AzureOfferingType.Public

+> `flattenObject`: Flag to set if complex object in LogProperties should be flatten out or embed as JSON object.
+Default is True.

 ```C#
 var logger = new LoggerConfiguration()
     .WriteTo.AzureLogAnalytics(<workspaceId>, <authenticationId>)